My top tips on trying traditional Peruvian food and drinks:

 Again, as was the case with Empanadas, the conquistadors are to thank for bringing the food over to Peru.
 This time from Andalusia in Spain.

-One rocotto relleno, coming right up
+One rocoto relleno, coming right up!

-The white city of Arequipa is a fantastic base for visiting the extremely deep (but somewhat disappointing) Colca Canyon, the magical landscape of the Laguna de Salinas or for conquering El Misti volcano.
+The White City of Arequipa is a fantastic base for visiting the extremely deep (but somewhat disappointing) Colca Canyon, the magical landscape of the Laguna de Salinas or for conquering El Misti volcano.

 Naturally, all of these activities will leave you hungry.

-Enter rocotto relleno, a popular Peruvian food consisting of a small pepper stuffed with minced meat and topped with cheese, then baked.
+Enter rocoto relleno, a popular Peruvian food consisting of a small pepper stuffed with minced meat and topped with cheese, then baked.
 Sometimes it also includes a hard-boiled egg and raisins (seriously, what’s up with all the raisins!?).

-Rocotto relleno is also what gave me food poisoning, so I do have a love—hate relationship with this particular Peruvian food.
+Rocoto relleno is also what gave me food poisoning, so I do have a love—hate relationship with this particular Peruvian food.
 It was good while it lasted though.

 An eggless version of creole soup